dj0abr/QO100_Transceiver/README.md

 the software has two parts:
-qo100trx ... this is the part doing all the work, without the GUI and the GUI which not yet available.
+qo100trx ... this is the part doing all the work, without the GUI trxGui.exe ... the user interface

-To start the software run:  ./qo100trx
+To start the software driver run:  ./qo100trx

-watch the information on the screen to find any error messages.

-to be continued ...
+To start the GUI open another terminal, go into the directory: .../trxGui/bin/Release/   and run:  mono  trxGui.exe